ParallelMaths/parallel/pages/7-24-a-matter-factorial.md

 ## 1. Musical Challenge

 ::: problem id=1_1 marks=1
-__1.1.__ This clip is from University Challenge on BBC2 – listen carefully and add up all the numbers in the song.
+__1.1.__ This clip is from University Challenge on BBC2 – listen carefully and add up all the numbers in the song, then write the total in the box below.

 @[youtube](nZ38tg1342s?start=19&end=53&rel=0)